programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 box_right = pd.to_datetime('16-12-1944')
 ```

-The left of the box will be 6 June 1944 (D-Day) and for the right of the box we will choose the first day of the Battle of the Bulge: 16 December 1944.
+The left of the box will be 6 June 1944 (D-Day) and for the right of the box we'll choose the first day of the Battle of the Bulge: 16 December 1944.
 In this case, the dates follow a month-day-year format, but `to_datetime` also works with [day-first and year-first formats](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.to_datetime.html).

 We pass these coordinates to the `BoxAnnotation` constructor along with some styling arguments.
 Then, we add it to the our figure using the `add_layout()` method.